Async Rust, Part One: Futures

 = note: a recursive `async fn` must introduce indirection such as `Box::pin` to avoid an infinitely sized future

-When regular functions call other functions, they allocate space dynamically on the "call stack".
-But when futures await other futures, they get compiled into structs that contain other structs, and struct sizes are static.In other words, Rust futures are "stackless coroutines".
-For comparison, "goroutines" in Go are "stackful", and they can do recursion without any extra steps.
-If an an async function calls itself, it has to Box the recursive future before awaiting it:
+When regular functions call each other, they allocate space dynamically on the "call stack".
+But when async functions .await each other, they get compiled into structs that contain other structs, and struct sizes are static.In other words, Rust futures are "stackless coroutines".
+In Go on the other hand, "goroutines" are "stackful".
+They can do recursion without any extra steps.
+If an an async function calls itself, it has to Box the recurring future before it .awaits it:

 async fn factorial(n: u64) -> u64 {